Carne: Meat Recipes from the American Academy in Rome

 At the American Academy in Rome, the Rome Sustainable Food Project’s renowned farm-to-table meals are laden with vegetables and whole grains, and pastas, soups, and risottos that are almost all meatless.
 When meat is served, it is with a thoughtfulness and exuberance that provides a practical model for home cooks who aspire to nourish friends and family in the same spirit that the RSFP kitchen sustains its artists and scholars: with healthy and memorable food, sustainably sourced.

 In Carne, Chef Christopher Behr shares more than sixty exceptionally delicious recipes that celebrate community and make a special occasion of any meal, including: iconic porchetta, adapted for the home kitchen; a spectacular meatloaf stuffed with provolone, prosciutto, and spinach; the traditional Roman summer stew of chicken, tomatoes, and bell peppers; beef stew with vegetables and preparations that vary with the seasons; pork spare ribs and sausages, with polenta in the starring role; as well as pâtés, meatballs, sausage, and more.

-Chef Behr also includes an entire chapter of his favorite contorni, the fresh and bright vegetable side dishes and salads that pair especially well with meat, including roasted sweet-and-sour squash, red onions with quick-pickled raisins, a radicchio salad with green apple vinaigrette, and the infamous potato recipe that has inspired generations of RSFP interns.
+Chef Behr also includes an entire chapter of his favorite contorni, the fresh and bright vegetable side dishes and salads that pair especially well with meat, including roasted sweet-and-sour squash and red onions with quick-pickled raisins, a radicchio salad with green apple vinaigrette, and the potato recipe that has inspired generations of RSFP interns.